Remorax/opengl-zelda/src/README.md

 2. Sky cam: Top view of boat.
 Activate by pressing s.
 3. Tower cam: Tower view of boat.
 Activate by pressing t.
 4. Follow cam: Cam which follows the boat.
 Default view.
 Revert by pressing n.
+5. Man cam: Cam which follows man when he walks.
+Activate by pressing m.
+Activating another view while in man view takes the man back to the boat.
-5. Helicopter cam:
+6. Helicopter cam:
     a.
 Click and drag: Activate by pressing LMB.
 Gives a target view of the environment.
 Deactivate by pressing RMB.
     b.
 Scroll: Scroll up and down to zoom in and out.

 ## Collectibles
 1. Coins: Fills the coin bar by one.
 Dropped by level 2 enemy.
-Also available over barrels.
+Also available over barrels and on the island.
 2. Health: Restores one health bar for the player.
 Dropped by level 3 enemy.
-Also available over barrels.
+Also available over barrels and on the island.
 3. Speedup: Speeds up the boat movement in up and down directions 10x times.
 Dropped by boss.
-Also available over barrels.
+Also available over barrels and on the island.
+4. Green Health: Restores health completely.
+Found on the island after collecting all other powerups.
+After collecting the island's green heart, the island disappears and reappears with the original collectibles elsewhere.

 ## Bars
 1. Health Bar: Indicates health of boat.
 Contains 20 units.